Iretha/design-patterns/src/com/smdev/gof/structural/adapter/README.md

 Now, let's implement it:

 1).
-Create the TARGET or the new interface, that out Client uses.
-This is a generic interface to control remote devices.
+Create RemoteDevice interface.
+This is the TARGET interface, that out Client uses.
+In the terms in Java, this is a generic interface to represent remote devices, which can be controlled remotely by our remote control.
 ```java
 public interface RemoteDevice {